Law Society of Singapore Risk Management Framework

 Monitor and review processes to manage the identified risks and track new/ emerging risks.

-Building awareness of the 5 core areas of risks that impact every law practice
+Five areas of risks that impact every law practice

 With awareness and understanding, it is possible to manage and mitigate risks by putting in place policies and processes that are straightforward and easily incorporated into daily operations.